 Rare earths remain critical in various applications with future demand expected to remain strong driven by the clean energy economy through e-mobility and wind power.
 Global consumption of rare earths reached 158,500 tonnes of TREO in 2019 and is forecast to increase to 280,000 tonnes by 2030.
 China will continue to dominate global markets, strengthen its supply chain and increase the use of rare earths in e-mobility with expected strong growth for NdPr oxide in Neodymium Iron Boron (NdFeB) magnets used in electric vehicle (EV) traction motors.

-Rare earths in NdFeB magnets represent the single largest application, accounting for 26% of consumption.
-The use of NdFeB magnets in the automotive and factory automation sectors are the biggest growth applications for Nd demand.
-The growth in NdFeB magnets since 2005 is attributed to increased use in the automotive industry, in particular electric traction drive trains and electric power steering, and the forecast worldwide expansion of new energy vehicles (NEV), from almost 2 million units sold in 2018 to a predicted 110 million in 2030, will be the key growth driver for NdPr oxide used in magnets.
+Rare earths used in NdFeB magnets represent the single largest segment by application, accounting for 26%.
+The use of NdFeB magnets in the automotive, wind turbines and factory automation sectors are the biggest growth applications for NdPr oxide demand.
+The growth in NdFeB magnets since 2005 is attributed to increased use in the automotive industry, in particular electric drivetrains and electric power steering used in battery, plug-in hybrid and hybrid EVs.
+Passenger EVs have grown from 450,000 in 2015 to almost 2.1 million units in 2019 with forecast worldwide expansion of EVs predicted to grow to 26 million in 2030.

 Global consumption of sintered and bonded NdFeB magnets in 2019 was 105,300 tonnes.
 NdFeB magnet consumption is forecast to grow by 7.5% per annum in the foreseeable future with demand reaching 229,000 tonnes in 2030.
 Use of NdFeB magnets in EVs is forecast to account for 40% of total demand by 2030.